rdignard08/RestGoatee/README.md

 This framework has no dependencies beyond the objective-C runtime; it has support for CoreData which can be enabled by importing the CoreData header before (or within) RestGoatee.h; this will expose a new public method: `-[NSObject objectFromJSON:inContext:]` where the `inContext` parameter is a `managedObjectContext` or `nil`.

+The optional `RestGoateeSerialization` protocol can be used to provide custom and non-standard mappings and dates from JSON to Objective-C.

 # Installation
 Using cocoapods add `pod 'RestGoatee'` to your Podfile and run `bash pod install`